Hobstarr/adversarial_ai_attack_workshop/README.md

 6) At this point you're ready to run the code step-by-step, by selecting a part of the code in main.py and running it with shift+enter

 ### On Mac/Linux:
-1) Clone the repository onto your local machine,
+1) Clone the repository onto your local machine. [recommended method:]

-recommended method:
 - Open VSCode and use Powershell Command (command+shift+p / ctrl+shift+p) 'Clone from Github', copying the following location when prompted: 'https://github.com/Hobstarr/dmu_workshop.git'.
 - Choose a repository location on your computer '/PythonProjects/dmu_workshop' for instance.
 - Follow the prompts accepting that you want to open this repository

-2)
+2) Create virtual environment. [recommended method:]
+- Open VSCode and use Powershell Command (command+shift+p / ctrl+shift+p) 'Python: Create Virtual Environment'
+- Choose Venv
+- Choose Python 3.11.2
+- Click on requirements.txt and click ok (if this doesn't work, retry but don't choose this, and either type in pip install -r requirements.txt, or pip install library (for each library at the start of main.py))

 # Adversarial Workshop - FAQ
 ## ML attack fundamentals